WAYHOME studio / Shutterstock.com

 You’ll want to identify a niche for your blog.
 Popular topics include food, family, technology, politics, entrepreneurship, personal finance and travel.
 Blogging isn’t all you’ll do, though.
 To get your blog noticed, you’ll also need to become adept at marketing.

 In this Fiverr blog post, a cartoonist explains how Fiverr.com enabled her to transform her hobby into a moneymaker.
 She details how marketing basic, inexpensive services helps her meet and land clients who often go on to buy upgrades that boost her fees.

 With hot yoga, naked yoga, stiletto yoga and winery yoga classes — to name just a few options — you’d imagine that yoga teachers have a good expectation of employment.
 Be cautious.
-Yoga is extremely popular, but it turns out that teacher training has outpaced the growth in new students, according to the Wall Street Journal.
+Yoga is extremely popular, but news reports suggest that teacher training has outpaced the growth in new students.

 mangostock / Shutterstock.com

 Personal chefs generally earn between $200 and $500 a day, according to the American Personal & Private Chef Association.
-If you live to cook, it’s a career to aspire to.
+If you live to cook, it’s a career worth aspiring to.
 The industry is growing, the association says.

 To learn more, including tips for getting started, check out “How to Turn Your Love of Cooking Into Extra Cash.”

 A passion for antiques could be your ticket to making money.
 Auctioneer and personal property appraiser Wayne Jordan makes a case in Antique Trader magazine that unlike many small retail businesses, which face competition from big box stores and online retailers, trading in antiques remains the territory of mom-and-pop businesses.
 He writes:

 “You’re not selling commodities but unique items that can’t be purchased just anywhere.
 You’re selling history, nostalgia and fantasy.”